 Restricting access to your eThesis

 If an embargo is placed on the thesis, certain data will still be visible in the University Library catalogue and in WREO, including your name, thesis title and the abstract of your thesis.
 However the full text of your thesis will not be accessible until after the expiry of the embargo period.
 Please see our Guide to the thesis examination process for more detailed information.
-After the embargo period both the hard-bound copy and the eThesis will automatically be released and will be available for access.
-It is your responsibility to contact DCO (firstname.lastname@example.org) before the end of the embargo period if you wish to change the period of restriction (either to reduce or extend the embargo period).
-An extension to the embargo period, or lifting an embargo in advance of the set date, may normally only be done with the agreement of the supervisor(s).
+An extension to the embargo period or lifting an embargo early normally needs the agreement of your supervisor(s).

 Copyright permissions & redacted eTheses

+Please consult the Library website for further advice on copyrighted material.
+You can also contact email@example.com with any questions.
 You are expected to make all reasonable efforts to seek permission to include third party copyright material in the electronic version of your thesis.
-However, it is recognised that in some cases it may not be possible to gain permission, either because permission is declined, no response is received or because it would be too expensive.
-This means that you won't be able to make the full text of your eThesis available online.
-If you've not been able to obtain the permission of the copyright holder, you must prepare two versions of your eThesis:
+However, if you've not been able to obtain the permission of the copyright holder, you must prepare two versions of your eThesis: